 MATH 151.
 Calculus/Differentiation and Integration.
 4 hr.; 4 cr.
 Prereq.: Grade of B- or above in MATH 122 or permission of the department.
 The first part of a two-semester sequence (MATH 151 and 152) intended for students who want to study mathematics, physics, chemistry, or engineering.
 Credit is given for each course satisfactorily completed; a student need not take the entire sequence.
 Students who want a less rapid introduction to calculus should take MATH 141.
 Topics include sets, inequalities, straight lines, circles, functions, limits, continuity, the derivative, formulas of differentiation, implicit differentiation, velocity, acceleration, maxima and minima, Rolle's theorem, the mean value theorem, points of inflection, curve sketching, antiderivatives.
 May not be taken concurrently with another calculus course.
-Not open to students who have passed any calculus course.
 Not open to students who will be receiving transfer credit or advanced placement credit for any calculus course.
 Not open to students who have received either a D or F in MATH 141.
 Fall, Spring (MQR)